Working as a Drafting Technologist / Technician [NOC 2253]

 Internationally Trained Drafting Technologists and Technicians

-Internationally trained professionals may qualify for provisional membership through Applied Science Technologists and Technicians of British Columbia (ASTTBC), provided that your foreign academics and experience are acceptable.
+Internationally trained professionals may qualify for provisional membership through Applied Science Technologists and Technicians of British Columbia (ASTTBC), provided that the foreign academics and experience are acceptable.

-For information on the certification process for internationally trained technologists and technicians:
+For further information on the certification process for internationally trained technologists and technicians:

 You’ll find job advertisements in local newspapers, trade journals, and electronic sources, as well as through professional associations’ publications.